Persepolis: Architecture

 Persepolitan architecture is noted for its use of the Persian column, which was probably based on earlier wooden columns.
-Architects resorted to stone only when the largest cedars of Lebanon or teak trees of India did not fulfill the required sizes.
-Column bases and capitals were made of stone, even on wooden shafts, but the existence of wooden capitals is probable.

-In 518 BC, a large number of the most experienced engineers, architects, and artists from the four corners of the universe were summoned to engage and with participation, build the first building to be a symbol of universal unity and peace and equality for thousands of years.

 The buildings at Persepolis include three general groupings: military quarters, the treasury, and the reception halls and occasional houses for the King.
 Noted structures include the Great Stairway, the Gate of All Nations, the Apadana, the Hall of a Hundred Columns, the Tripylon Hall and the Tachara, the Hadish Palace, the Palace of Artaxerxes III, the Imperial Treasury, the Royal Stables, and the Chariot House.

-Ruins and remains
+Remains

 Ruins of a number of colossal buildings exist on the terrace.
 All are constructed of dark-grey marble.
 Fifteen of their pillars stand intact.
 Three more pillars have been re-erected since 1970.
 Several of the buildings were never finished.
-F. Stolze has shown that some of the mason's rubbish remains.

-So far, more than 30,000 inscriptions have been found from the exploration of Persepolis, which are small and concise in terms of size and text, but they are the most valuable documents of the Achaemenid period.
-Based on these inscriptions that are currently held in the United States most of the time indicate that during the time of Persepolis, wage earners were paid.

-Since the time of Pietro Della Valle, it has been beyond dispute that these ruins represent the Persepolis captured and partly destroyed by Alexander the Great.